 1530s, "in a literal sense, according to the exact meaning of the word or words used," from literal + -ly (2).
 Since late 17c. it has been used in metaphors, hyperbole, etc., to indicate what follows must be taken in the strongest admissible sense.
-But this is irreconcilable with the word's etymological sense and has led to the much-lamented modern misuse of it.
+But this is irreconcilable with the word's etymological sense and has led to this much-lamented modern use of it.

 We have come to such a pass with this emphasizer that where the truth would require us to insert with a strong expression 'not literally, of course, but in a manner of speaking', we do not hesitate to insert the very word we ought to be at pains to repudiate; ... such false coin makes honest traffic in words impossible.
 [Fowler, 1924]